vaibhav-raj/nodejs-interview-questions/README.md

 }
 ```

--**Interface Segregation Principle (ISP):** This principle states that a class should not be forced to implement interfaces it does not use.
+**4-Interface Segregation Principle (ISP):** This principle states that a class should not be forced to implement interfaces it does not use.

 ```js
 // Bad Example